Friday, October 18, 2024

 Click the arrow to learn more about these activities.
 All activities authors will be happy to sign their books!

-10:00 am – 2:00 pm Rain Taxi table
+10:00 am – 2:00 pm Rain Taxi

 As a writer and filmmaker, David Shields is renowned for his deployment of dialogue, collage/remix techniques, and autofictional strategies in the creation of what some call “nonfiction.”
 This year at the #TCBF, Shields would like to talk to YOU—to interview literary citizens in Minnesota using some of the same questions that gave rise to his latest film and book, How We Got Here (“How do you know what you believe?
 Is there such thing as ‘truth’?
 What is ‘nonfiction,’ and is it ‘true’?”).
 Don’t miss this chance to visit one-on-one with one of the most boundary-breaking writers of our time—and then come to his 3:30 conversation with author Patrick Nathan later today, in which we may learn some answers!
 Click here to share this activity.